 The rest of this section goes into more detail of the differences between sexual and asexual reproduction at the cellular level.

 Reproduction requires cell division- either for creating sex cells (for sexual reproduction) or the reproduction itself (asexual reproduction).
 Cell division is when one cell divides into two- as the image below is illustrating.
 But, what happens in the cell during cell division?

 As a cell prepares for division, some of the organelles duplicate- often by dividing.
-One of the key processes that need to happen is for the DNA to duplicate, or as it is often referred to as, replicate.
+One of the key processes that need to happen is for the DNA to duplicate, or as it is often referred to, replicate.
 What would happen if the DNA did not duplicate before cell division?
 Recall from an earlier chapter that every DNA molecule contains genes.
 If all of these genes were not replicated, then only some of them would go to one cell and others to another cell and the cell would not have the complete map to create the proteins it needs to survive and function.

-See the chapter Gene Expression Overview to review content on eukaryotic DNA and chromosomes.
+See the chapter Gene Expression Overview to review the content on eukaryotic DNA and chromosomes.
 Below is a graphic that shows how DNA is packaged into a chromosome.

 After DNA replicates, it condenses into visible (under a microscope, that is) chromosomes.
 The original molecule and its replicate bind together forming one chromosome that is composed of two chromatids.

 Complete the exercise below based on this fact: After DNA replicates, the chromatids of the original and new DNA molecules bind together.

 Note: The term “chromosome” is used to describe two chromatids (i.e., two DNA molecules) bound together or a single chromatid (i.e., one DNA molecule).